You are currently viewing Bjagay Menchu, the Bone Healing Medicinal Spring in Paro

 • Reading time:7 mins read

-It is a popular destination for people looking for a natural remedy through soaking in medicinal water, renowned for its healing qualities.
+It is a popular destination for people looking for a natural remedy through soaking in medicinal water, and it is renowned for its healing properties.
 Every day, people with complications like arthritis and broken bones travel from all around the country to the Menchu.

 The Menchu is located at Jiwphu, about 10 kilometers towards Chelela from Paro Bondey.
 The drive along the Paro-Haa highway towards Chelayla from Paro Bondey Town to Jaagey Menchu will take About half an hour.